pixeleet/virgilio-http/README.md

 The default error function does a `res.send(500, 'An error occured')`.

+#### timeout
+The timeout (in ms) determines the maximum amount of time a request should take.
+If a request takes longer, an error is thrown.

 ### virgilio.httpUse( middleware [, options] )
 Use a certain middleware.